 - Get your Academic Advisement Report

 Find everything you need to know about your Academic Advisement Report.

 See Student Central for information about getting a copy of your transcript.

 - Remain in good academic standing

-If your fall or spring semester College GPA falls below 2.000, you will be placed on academic probation and a letter will be sent to you regarding your academic situation.
+If your fall or spring semester College GPA, major GPA or cumulative GPA falls below 2.000, you will be placed on academic probation and a letter will be sent to you regarding your academic situation.
 If you are experiencing academic difficulties, please speak with an academic advisor in your major department right away.
-Continued poor academic performance may result in dismissal from the College.Learn more about academic standing Choose a different year’s bulletin
+Continued poor performance may result in academic dismissal from the College.Learn more about academic standing

 - Find out what happens if you’ve been dismissed

 If you’ve received a dismissal letter, you may have questions.
 We’ve compiled an extensive list that addresses: